 Is Nursing for Me?
 What to Consider

-If you've long marveled at the role nurses play in the medical field, chances are you've given thought to whether you could be one of these amazing individuals, too.
+If you've long marveled at the role nurses play in the medical field, chances are you've given thought to whether you have what it takes to become a nurse, too.

 Opportunities abound: Nursing is a fast-growing field with a wide variety of positions in hospitals, physician's offices, schools, nursing homes and other healthcare and government facilities.
-Working as nurse can be a very rewarding career, and it will draw on your work ethic, emotional strength and ability to pivot to meet ever-growing patient needs.
+The U.S. Bureau of Labor Statistics (BLS) estimated that by 2032, the nursing field would add more than 177,400 new nursing jobs.* Working as a nurse can be a very rewarding career, and it can draw on your work ethic, emotional strength and ability to pivot to meet ever-growing patient needs.